 - File reports on time.
 The court order should specify what reports you are required to file.
 The first report is usually an inventory of the ward’s property.
 You then may have to file yearly accountings with the court detailing what you spent and received on behalf of the ward.
 Finally, after the ward dies or the guardianship/conservatorship ends, you will need to file a final accounting.

 - Consult the ward.
 As much as possible you should include the ward in your decision-making.
 Communicate what you are doing and try to determine what your ward would like done.
 If the ward is totally unable to participate in decision making but made an advance directive before they became incapacitated, you should consider the wards wishes as expressed in the advance directive when making health care decisions, and in particular, end of life care decisions.

 - Don’t limit social interaction.
 Guardians should not limit a ward’s interaction with family and friends unless it would cause the ward substantial harm.
 Some states, including Virginia, have laws in place requiring the guardian to allow the ward to communicate with loved ones.
 See Virginia Code Section 64.2-2019 (E) which provides in part, “[a] guardian shall not unreasonably restrict an incapacitated person’s ability to communicate with, visit, or interact with other persons with whom the incapacitated person has an established relationship.
 Social interaction is usually beneficial to an individual’s well-being and sense of self-worth.
 If the ward has to move, try to keep the ward near loved ones.

-For a detailed guide from the Consumer Financial Protection Bureau on being a guardian, click here.
+See this resource from the Consumer Financial Protection Bureau on being a guardian.